sharanbngr/academic_website_src/content/authors/admin/_index.md

 I am a PhD candidate in physics at the University of Minnesota working with [Prof. Vuk Mandic](http://groups.physics.umn.edu/ligo/).
 I am broadly interested in gravitational-wave physics, and data analysis methods for extracting astrophysical and cosmological information from them.
 I am a member of the [LIGO scientific collaboration](https://www.ligo.org/) and the LISA consortium.

-I am particularly interested in studying binary neutron star merger remnants and have been involved in analysis trying to find signals from a potential remnant following the exceptional binary neutron star gravitational-wave event [GW170817](https://en.wikipedia.org/wiki/GW170817) in 2017.
-I have also worked on development of statistical techniques to find gravitational-wave signals from these remnants  and characterize them.

-On the other end of the spectrum, I also work on methods and techniques for detecting stochastic gravitational-wave backgrounds.
-These backgrounds can come from a variety of sources - with perhaps the most anticipated one being a hypothetical cosmological inflationary background.
-But from the point of view of LIGO detectors, a background from binary black-hole and binary neutron star mergers is the most important one.
-This background is just the net sum of all those events which are not individually detectable, the so called sub-threshold events.
-I am also developing techniques for using these events as a probe for large scale structure.

 Since my research mostly focuses on analysis of data, I am also interested in statistical methods - especially bayesian methods - and their applications to astrophysical problems.